Offsetra/ethereum-emissions-calculator/README.md

 ## Usage

-NOTE: Currently this calculator can only tally emissions for wallets with <10,000 transactions, which is the API page limit from Etherscan.io.
+NOTE: Currently this calculator can only tally emissions for <10k transactions, which is the API page limit from Etherscan.io.
+If the address has >10k transactions of the specified transaction type (eth/erc20/erc721), the function will throw an error.

 ```
 npm install ethereum-emissions-calculator